 Spain now had a new enemy in the new world.
 But with their empire stretching out thin all across the Americas, they couldn't possibly strike the jungle people with military might.
 They needed a better weapon - missionaries.

-By the middle of the seventeenth century, Dominican missionaries had made in-roads with the Kuna.
+By the middle of the seventeenth century, Dominican missionaries had made in-roads with the Guna.
 Still, they refused to convert, which frustrated the Crown.
 The Spanish decided to replace the missionaries with soldiers and colonists.
-This continued to drive the Kuna against the Spanish.
+This continued to drive the Guna against the Spanish.
 More rebel attacks staged from the jungles, more alliances with pirates like Henry Morgan.
 It served their own purposes at keeping the Spanish at bay.

-By the end of the eighteenth century, the Kuna allied themselves again.
+By the end of the eighteenth century, the Guna allied themselves again.
 This time with the British of Jamaica, who were still warring and pirateering against the Spanish.
-More bloodshed, and the Kuna kept moving toward the coast, both to gain access to trade with outsiders, and as a safety buffer from the outside world.
+More bloodshed, and the Guna kept moving toward the coast, both to gain access to trade with outsiders, and as a safety buffer from the outside world.
 They were slowly becoming acquainted with trade; they were becoming worldly and market-oriented.
 They began trading turtle shells and coconuts, often with the Colombians.

-By moving towards the coast, and eventually fleeing to the islands that would provide their economic advantage – the coconut palms islands - the Kuna were isolated enough from the wars and fights for independence that would beleaguer the rest of the Isthmus.
-The Kuna were creating a coconut kingdom, but their ultimate struggle and victory would not arrive until the twentieth century.
+By moving towards the coast, and eventually fleeing to the islands that would provide their economic advantage – the coconut palms islands - the Guna were isolated enough from the wars and fights for independence that would beleaguer the rest of the Isthmus.
+The Guna were creating a coconut kingdom, but their ultimate struggle and victory would not arrive until the twentieth century.
 A struggle that would involve a swashbuckling American, guns and the Panamanian military.